 5. Over high heat on the stove, get a large pan really hot.
 Add a couple tablespoons of olive oil to the pan and using tongs, pull each shrimp out and place in a single layer in the pan.
 Cook for 3 minutes a side.
 If your pan is not big enough you may have to do them in batches.
 When the last batch of shrimp is done cooking, return the shrimp to the pan, turn off the heat, and pour the hot sauce/clarified butter sauce over the shrimp, Toss to coat well.

 6. Assemble your platter.
 Lay down the lettuce, then place the shrimp down, add a block of Feta, then olives and toasted baguette slices.
-Top with Marinated Onions MAGIC ELIXIR™ and place the spicy remoulade sauce in the center.
+Top with Marinated Onions MAGIC ELIXIRS™ and place the spicy remoulade sauce in the center.
 Serve and Enjoy.

 Spicy Remoulade Sauce